Anthonyma0706/brain_tf_app/README.md

 check out <https://github.com/fungenomics/TF_explorer_app> for a more general use and data transformation of tab1 and tab2 functionality using standard cancer sample data format.
 ### User input and missing data
 User needs to select the region first, and then select the transcription factors.
 Same tf list will be used throught out the whole tab.
-However, sometimes you may see some tfs are on display in some tabs only (may not see the information of that transcription factor or the plot is not updated, etc.) This is because some transcription factors from your input may not have the corresponding data in the some tabs.
-Missing data of those tfs mean that they're not active in the timepoints during the collection of data.
+However, sometimes you may see some tfs are on display in some tabs only (may not see the information of that tf or the plot is not updated, etc.) This is because some transcription factors from your input may not have the corresponding data in the some tabs.
+Missing data of those tfs means that they're not active in the timepoints during the collection of data.
 This app doesn't provide any error message if the tf data is empty.
 ### data structure
 We generate all the data in data_prep.R which saves a list like this for each brain region: